You may have heard the terms AI and cybersecurity were thrown around together in the same sentence, but what do they mean?

-Moreover, It is being used heavily in cybersecurity, where it can be used to power antivirus software, hunt down hackers using machine learning, or even create new ways of detecting cyber attacks via Artificial Intelligence in Cybersecurity that hasn’t been thought of before.
+Moreover, it is being used heavily in cybersecurity, where it can be used to power antivirus software, hunt down hackers using machine learning, or even create new ways of detecting cyber attacks via Artificial Intelligence in Cybersecurity that haven’t been thought of before.

-This article will break down what AI is and how it’s being used in cybersecurity now, and what we can expect from “Artificial Intelligence in Cybersecurity” going forward.
+This article will explain what AI is, how it’s being used in cybersecurity now, and what we can expect from “Artificial Intelligence in Cybersecurity” going forward.